PromptChainer/showcase-article-gen/README.md

 After you've started the application, you will find four text inputs:

-Subject: The main topic of the article.
+1. **Subject**: The main topic of the article.
-Keywords: Important words that should be included in the article.
+2. **Keywords**: Important words that should be included in the article.
-Target Audience: The primary readers or viewers that the article will be targeting.
+3. **Target Audience**: The primary readers or viewers that the article will be targeting.
-Personal Notes: Any additional instructions or guidelines for the content.
+4. **Personal Notes**: Any additional instructions or guidelines for the content.

 After filling in the desired fields, click on the 'Generate' button and the marvelous content will be created and displayed on the right side of the application.

 ## 🔖 Components

 The React components written:
-Textarea: This is a dynamic textarea component.
+- **Textarea**: This is a dynamic textarea component.
 It resizes based on input, handles placeholder, value, onChange events, and provides optional rows and columns properties.

 ## 💼 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Pull requestsm suggestions and improvemnts are welcome!

 ## 📝 License

-Distributed under the MIT License.
-See LICENSE for more information.
+You get a PromptChainer use case and you get a PromptChainer use case and you get a PromptChainer use case...

 ## 📫 Contact

-supportPromptChainer@gmail.com
+Email: supportPromptChainer@gmail.com
 Project Link: [https://github.com/PromptChainer/showcase-article-gen]